 The submitted plans include a conceptual alignment for the stream valley trail along the west side of Tinkers Creek.
-The construction of the trail is not appropriate at this time.
+DPR has confirmed that construction of the trail is not appropriate at this time.

 Review of the Proposed Off-Site Improvements